abdrahmansoltan/Learning-Notes/Internet/FrontEnd.md

 #### Service Workers

-- It's a Javascript file that runs in the background Asynchronously
+- It's a Javascript file that runs in the background Asynchronously (separate from our code and can run in a separate thread in the background)
-- Service workers **enable offline work mode**, background syncs and push notifications.
-Caching and storage APIs available to service works allow pre-caching of content.
+- Service workers **enable offline work mode**, background syncs and **push notifications**. **Caching** and **storage APIs** available to service works allow pre-caching of content.
 As defined on Google developer, a service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don’t need a web page or user interaction.
   ![service worker](./img/serviceworker.PNG)
+- Limitations:
+  - unable to access the DOM
+  - limited browser supports
 - caching ![caching](./img/caching.PNG)
+- How to create service worker:
+  - option 1: manually
+  - option 2: using [Workbox](https://developer.chrome.com/docs/workbox/) which is usually added to PWA plugins

 #### HTTPS